GaryOcean428/Agent99/README.md

 Chat99 is an intelligent AI assistant with advanced memory, multi-model capabilities, and dynamic routing using RouteLLM.

+Chat99 is a pre-curser to the intended end goal of creating Agent99 and an agentic framework that dynamically routes between local/lower-end models for simpler or specific task execution while also dynamically assigning model parameters to achieve the best results for each specific task.

 ## Features

 - Dynamic model selection using RouteLLM